Lanfeust Quest: Adaptation

-In 2011, it was revealed that Gaumont Animation was developing a 26-episode computer-animated television series based on the comics for M6.
+In 2011, it was revealed that Gaumont Animation was developing a 26-episode animated television series based on the comics for M6.
 The following year, India's DQ Entertainment agreed to co-produce the show.
 Canal J joined as a broadcast partner that June.
 In France, M6 premiered the series September 25, 2013, followed by Canal J's broadcast on March 1, 2014, and sister channel Gulli on January 4, 2016.

 Australia's ABC3 began airing an English version on July 11, 2014.
-That same month, Disney Channels Worldwide acquired the series for broadcast in Germany, Spain, Turkey, Italy, the Netherlands, Belgium, the Middle East and Africa.
+That same month, Disney Channels Worldwide acquired the series for broadcast in Germany, Spain, Turkey, Italy, the Netherlands, Belgium,Poland, the Middle East and Africa.
 The show has also aired on Portugal's Biggs, Singapore's Okto and Spain's Clan.

-Reception

-On bdgest.com, M. Antoniutti gave volume 1 a grade of 4 out of 10.